jumiverse/jumiverse.github.io/about/meet-mia.md

 ## Meet Mia
-Mia works in the software department of a huge company.
-She has a calling: she loves to learn about each and everything.
+Mia has a passion: she loves to learn about each and everything.
 She loves to grow and find efficient solutions to the problems of today’s busy world.
 She also wants to share her knowledge and to help people to find solutions on their own, to constantly grow and continuously learn to make their lives easier.

 ## A Day in the Life of Mia